About Vital Society

 Vital Society has been awarded the highest level of accreditation by CARF International for the following programs:

-Community Housing - Residential services
+Community Housing - Staffed Living services

 Host Family/ Shared Living - Home Sharing services